cockpit-project/cockpit/doc/protocol.md

 other or Cockpit's group names.
 Group names without any punctuation are reserved.

-One such special group name is the "fence" group.
+One such special group name is "default", which contains all channels which were opened without specifying a group.

+Another one is the "fence" group.
 While any channels are open in the "fence" group, any channels opened after that point will be blocked and wait until all channels in the "fence" group are closed before resuming.

 **Host values**